antonylewis/blockstrap_downloader/README.md

 It takes quite a while!
 It uses the anonymous API, which limits to one request per second.
 Currently there are over 360,000 blocks in the Bitcoin Blockchain, so expect this to take over 100 hours.

 ## Dependencies

+This has been tested on Tested on Python 2.7.6 on Max OS X 10 (Yosemite).

 Here are the dependencies that don't already come with Python:

 dataset # https://dataset.readthedocs.org/en/latest/api.html